TV TOKYO Uses AWS to Cut Direct Annual Costs by Tens of Millions of Yen While Accelerating Content Use

 With the Rise of the Internet, Viewing Patterns are Changing, and IT is the Key to Taking the Next Step

 “BS TV TOKYO handles our BS broadcasting business, TV TOKYO Communications our digital communications business, and TV TOKYO our terrestrial broadcasting.
 With these three stations as the core of the initiative, we aim to deepen the collaboration between broadcasting and communications, share management resources as a group, and fulfill our responsibilities as a media enterprise.
-This means becoming the kind of leading, comprehensive media group built around video and broadcasting that the digital era needs,” says Suguru Niinomi, senior managing director and CIO, Engineering, News, and Media Strategy for TV TOKYO Holdings.
+This means becoming the kind of leading, comprehensive media group built around video and broadcasting that the digital era needs,” says Suguru Niinomi, senior managing director and CIO, Engineering, News, and Media Strategy for TV TOKYO Holdings Corporation.

 For broadcasters, the ongoing changes in video delivery and consumption are something to watch closely.
 It is easy to see how the position of traditional broadcasting businesses will be greatly affected by the rise of Over-the-Top (OTT) operators using the Internet, simultaneous distribution over the Internet by domestic broadcasters, and the full-fledged roll-out of 5G services.